 - a.
 Special uses, including changes, expansions or intensifications of existing uses (Chapter 21: Permissible Uses); - b.
 Additional height for eligible structures, in special height districts for adopted community and redevelopment plan areas (subsection 37.5.4); - c.
-Additions, reconstruction, or demolition of eligible or designated historic resources (Chapter 67: Historic Resource Protection); - Modification to SEZs, excluding modifications for residential projects in accordance with subparagraph 30.5.2.A and erosion control and other environmentally oriented projects and facilities in accordance with subparagraph 30.5.2.D; - e.
+Additions, reconstruction, or demolition of eligible or designated historic resources (Chapter 67: Historic Resource Protection); - Modification to SEZs, excluding modifications for residential projects and underground utility replacement projects in accordance with subparagraph 30.5.2.A and erosion control and other environmentally oriented projects and facilities in accordance with subparagraph 30.5.2.D; - e.
 Land capability challenges and man-modified challenges, except land capability challenges pursuant to subsection 30.3.4 submitted under the special provisions for designated land banks (Chapter 30 and 80); - f.
-Additional land coverage in excess of 1,000 square feet in land capability districts 1-3; and
+Additional land coverage in excess of 1,000 square feet in land capability districts 1-3; and a.
+Mobile home developments involving the creation or elimination of ten or more mobile homes, including conversions to other uses.